unyankee/unyankee.github.io/_posts/2018-12-11-Realtime Raytracing.markdown

 I need to explain how I dealt with the acceleration structure on GPU, how is created on CPU, and several different things, like avoiding primary rays for shadowing using custom G-Buffers.

-So, all the iinformation will be added as soon I completed my whole task, and as soon I can doublke chedk everything is correct.
+So, all the information will be added as soon I complete my whole task, and as soon I can double ched everything is correct.

 Thanks for waiting :)